KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 Used Components of mds-core together with mds-client

+mds-core consists of several modules, such as mds-agency, mds-provider and others.
+In this project, only `mds-agency` is used.
+It offers a REST-Interface and methods which are used by the mds-client. mds-agency is also connected to a postgres database where the data is stored.

 ![Used Components for generating data](images/componentdiagram_gen-data.png)

 Used Components for generating data

+mds-provider-services is based on mds-provider and consists of several modules.
+One of them is the `fake` module that can generate fake mobility data.
+In this project, fake data was generated because we don't have access to real mobility data from mds-providers, but that data is sufficient for our purposes.
+The fake data will be inserted in the mds-client which will send it to the mds-agency.

 ## Process of generating data and inserting it in mds-core via mds-client